kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

   // ...
 ```

 And adding a bump to a View is a little more complicated.
+We have to do that
+stuff where we use the lists of old bumps to adjust things based on a diagram we
+didn't see.
+So, we'll look at what the python code does and then blindly trust
+it for now.

 ```rust
   // ...